As none other than William Shakespeare once had it: now is the summer of our cinematic blockbuster.

 Men in Black (1997)

 Some actors are born for blockbusters – Will Smith is one of them.
-After kicking some alien butt in Independence Day, he was soon back for more extraterrestrial antics in Men in Black.
-Casting heavyweight thespian Tommy Lee Jones alongside him gave the franchise some extra kudos.
-But be under no illusion: this one was played solely for kicks.
-And, funnily enough, it worked!
+After kicking alien butt in ID4, he was soon back for more extraterrestrial antics in Men in Black.
+Casting heavyweight thespian Tommy Lee Jones to play the straight man alongside him was a stroke of genius, and the theme tune remains an absolute banger.

 The Matrix (1999)

-A film that married such diverse influences as new age and classical philosophy, kung fu movies, postmodern critical theory, steam punk aesthetics, religion and Alice’s Adventures in the Wonderland, might not sound like the most obvious of blockbusters, but The Matrix was just that.
-Released in 1999, it captured an obvious fin-de-siècle mood and was one of the breakout hits of that year.
-The Wachowski Brothers utilised Keanu Reeves to great effect, with Laurence FIshburne, Hugo Weaving and Carrie-Anne Moss providing distinctive support, while the film’s premise of dystopian premise of simulated realities looked ahead to the next century.
+A film that married such diverse influences as new age and classical philosophy, kung fu movies, postmodern critical theory, steam punk aesthetics, religion and Alice’s Adventures in the Wonderland might not sound like the most obvious of blockbusters, but The Matrix managed the impossible.
+The Wachowskis used Keanu Reeves to great effect, with Laurence Fishburne, Hugo Weaving and Carrie-Anne Moss providing distinctive support, while the film’s dystopian premise of simulated realities looked ahead to this century.

 The Lord of the Rings: The Fellowship of the Ring (2001)